FoPPi/AutoAccept/README.md

 ## Usage

-After installation, AutoAccept will run in the background.
+After installation, AutoAccept will run.
+You need select mod and press "Start".
 It will automatically accept game invitations in Counter-Strike 2 (CS2) and Dota 2, allowing you to join games without manual intervention.

 ## Known Issues